Harmaline: Pharmacodynamics

 Harmaline shows weak but significant affinity for the serotonin 5-HT_{2A} and 5-HT_{2C} receptors in the low micromolar range.
-However, harmaline and other β-carbolines do not activate the serotonin 5-HT_{2A} receptor even at very high concentrations in vitro.
+However, in contrast to serotonergic psychedelics, harmaline and other β-carbolines do not activate the serotonin 5-HT_{2A} receptor even at very high concentrations in vitro (20,000–100,000 nM).
 Harmaline shows high affinity for the imidazoline I_{2} receptor (K_{i} = 22 nM).
 Unlike ibogaine and noribogaine, harmaline does not bind to the κ-opioid receptor or other opioid receptors.

 Harmaline and the psychedelic DOM partially substitute for each other in rodent drug discrimination tests.
 Harmaline was much more effective in substituting for DOM than harman and harmine, which did not achieve significant generalization and produced behavioral disruption at higher doses.
 On the other hand, harmaline and 6-methoxyharman were comparable in terms of DOM substitution.
 Unlike serotonergic psychedelics, ibogaine and harmala alkaloids like harmaline do not cause pupil dilation or increase blood pressure in humans.

 Harmaline and ibogaine have both been found to produce neurotoxicity against Purkinje cells in the cerebellum in rats that is mediated by upstream olivocerebellar pathway activation.
 This may explain long-lasting motor deficits induced by ibogaine in these rats.
 However, this phenomenon involves high doses of ibogaine and has not been observed with ibogaine in primates or humans.
 In any case, the rodent findings are notable in that they further suggest that harmaline and ibogaine share a common mechanism of action.
+Harmaline-induced tremors in rodents have been linked to upregulation of the serotonin transporter (SERT) in the cerebellum and consequent reduced serotonin levels in this area and increased Purkinje cell excitability.